 Four Elements of the Housing Crisis: We identify four distinct concerns about the crisis, each hurting our people in different ways.

--Working Poor: Homeless who have been forced into the situation through economics, and who are working, and otherwise stable – these people just need rental housing targeted to lower income levels such as the $ represented by the charter amendment.
+- Working Poor: Homeless individuals who have been forced into a tough situation through economics, and who are working, and otherwise stable.
+These people just need rental housing that is targeted to lower-income levels such as the $ represented by the charter amendment.

--Chronic homeless: People who are homeless off and on through mental illness, drug addiction etc. These people will only ever be housed by building supportive service housing, which is effective.
+- Chronic homeless: People who are homeless off and on due to mental illness, drug addiction and family issues, etc. These people will only ever be housed by building supportive service housing, which is effective.

 2. Rental Housing:

-This is the biggest gap in policy, and must be targeted to help the lower income people.
-In addition we should avoid the mistakes of the past, and make sure that we build mixed income housing, since putting a lot of low-income people in one place is building a ghetto.
+This is the biggest gap in policy and must be targeted to help the lower income individuals.
+In addition, we should avoid the mistakes of the past, and make sure that we incorporate mixed income housing construction so that we avoid building ghettos.

 B. Build more: We should create and uphold policies which actively encourage new construction of affordable properties.

--Non-cost policies: There are zoning reforms – like enforcement of the unilateral agreements, or even more strict exclusionary zoning, there are specifically designated areas like Kakaako.
+Non-cost policies: There are zoning reforms – like enforcement of the unilateral agreements, or even more strict exclusionary zoning, especially specifically designated areas like Kakaako.

--Redevelop public housing: The city can support the development of new affordable properties on existing sites.
+Redevelop public housing: The City and County of Honolulu can support the development of new affordable properties on existing sites.

 3. Property Taxes:

-Hawaii is like many resort areas and faces runaway land value, and this gets worse when the housing market is up.
-Yet many local homeowners are on fixed incomes, and bought their homes for far less than they are now assessed for.
-Other cities have created property tax breaks for residents at certain income levels.
-Others have frozen property taxes for certain incomes, and/or age groups.
-We need to do this better.
-Honolulu should establish a ceiling for property taxes at the current level for lower income families and then capture the real value if the property sells.
-A measure like this would also relieve the burden on families struggling to stay out of foreclosure.
+Hawaii, like many resort areas, face runaway land values, and things get worse when the housing market is up.
+Yet many local homeowners are on fixed incomes and purchased their homes for far less than they are now assessed for.
+Other cities have created property tax breaks for residents at certain income levels and others have frozen property taxes for certain incomes, and/or age groups.
+We need to do BETTER.
+Honolulu could establish a ceiling for property taxes at the current level for lower income families and then capture the real value if the property sells.
+A measure like this would also relieve the burden on families struggling to stay out of foreclosure and possibly eviction.

-Use the rail to concentrate development and investment in the urban core.
-We are increasingly victims of sprawl, and the biggest thing we can do to combat it is to build the rail, and then ensure that transit oriented development accompanies it.
+Use public transportation to concentrate development and investment into the urban core.
+We are increasingly victims of sprawl, and the biggest thing we can do to combat it is to build more public transportation systems to ensure that transit-oriented development accompanies it.